fulcrum-agile/fulcrum/README.md

 The Codeminer 42 Fork Feature Set
 ---------------------------------

+- [x] Fixing Pivotal Tracker project CSV import to properly get the Notes
+- [x] Added stories search through Pg_Search (low priority: maybe add option for Elastic)
+- [x] Adding superadmin role to manage projects and users
+  - [x] proper users CRUD section
+  - [ ] Reorganize the user administration
+- [x] Adding Cloudinary/Attachinary support to upload assets to Stories and Notes
+  - [ ] Uploading is working but it is not showing properly yet
+  - [ ] Add uploads to Notes
 - [x] General project cleanup
   - [x] upgrading gems
   - [x] using rails-assets